Root of Good (RoG) is the man behind rootofgood.com, a terrific financial independence blog.

 Given the fairly low purchase price, the RoGs were able to pay off their mortgage in eleven years.
 Now all they have to worry about is coming up with $2,000 a year for their property taxes and $700 for their home insurance premium.

 By keeping the cars for a long time rather than needlessly upgrading, the RoGs managed to save thousands over the years.
-Of course, you have to make sure you’re taking care of the cars, especially as they get older, for them to last.
+Of course, you have to make sure you’re taking care of the cars for them to last, especially as they get older.

 In 2016, the RoGs sold their sixteen-year-old Civic for $2,900 and bought a 2009 Toyota Sienna with 111,000 miles for $8,300 to have some extra space during roadtrips.